 Pro Tips

 - If you have time, salt the steak for at least one hour or up to overnight before cooking.
-This allows the salt to penetrate the steak fibers, giving it more flavor and helping it to be juicier..
+This allows the salt to penetrate the steak fibers, giving it more flavor and helping it to be juicier.

-- If you are cooking your steak beyond medium-rare, cook the steak at high heat for a few minutes on each side, then reduce the heat and cook until desired doneness is reached.
+- If you are cooking your steak beyond medium-rare, cook the steak at high heat for a few minutes on each side, then reduce the heat and cook until the desired doneness is reached.

-Blackstone Filet Mignon
+Blackstone Filet Mignon with Horseradish Cream

 Ingredients